pgEdge/cli/cli/SERVICE-README.md

-# PGEDGE CTL SERVICE CONTROLLER
+# CLI for Service Control
-Service control commands function similar to SYSTEMCTL, except they are cross-platform and work in sandbox mode.
+Service control commands function similar to SYSTEMCTL, except they are cross-platform and also work in sandbox mode.

 ## Synopsis
     ./ctl service <command> [parameters] [options]